whatasame-labs/learning-spring/README.md

 - [ThymeLeaf](spring-web/src/test/java/com/github/whatasame/thymeleaf): Why use ThymeLeaf instead of JSP and how to use it in Spring MVC.
 - [Session](spring-web/src/test/java/com/github/whatasame/session): How to use session in Spring MVC.
+- [WebClient](spring-web/src/test/java/com/github/whatasame/webclient): How to use WebClient and test with mock server.

 ### Spring Data JPA